Litemage/argos1756-docs/docs/software_doc/tutorials/04_Button_Drive/index.md

      #include <frc/XboxController.h>
      #include <frc2/command/RunCommand.h>
      ```
 2. Next, we need to create the actual `Drivetrain` and `XboxController` objects inside our `RobotContainer`.
 Think of this as giving the brain its own set of legs and ears to use.
 We'll declare these in the `private` section to keep our code organized.
-For more details on the controller, see the [Xbox Controller section in the WPILib tutorial](../XRP_WPILib/tutorial_XRP_WPILib.md#xbox-controller).
+For more details on the controller, see the [Xbox Controller section in the WPILib tutorial](<../../WPILib_VS CodeDocs/02_WPILib Software Quick Reference/index.md#xbox-controller>)

      ```cpp
      private: